Mayor of Kingstown

 Mayor of Kingstown is an American crime thriller television series created by Taylor Sheridan and Hugh Dillon and starring Jeremy Renner.
 The series premiered on November 14, 2021, on Paramount+.
 In February 2022, the series was renewed for a second season, which premiered on January 15, 2023.
 In September 2023, the series was renewed for a third season, which premiered on June 2, 2024.
 In December 2024, the series was renewed for a fourth season, which premiered on October 26, 2025.
+In January 2026, the series was renewed for a fifth and final season.

 Premise

 Kingstown, Michigan, is a fictional company town where the business is incarceration.
 The McLusky family have been keeping the peace in Kingstown for decades, acting as the mediators between the street gangs, prisoners, guards, and cops.
 Tackling themes of racism, corruption, mental illness, and violence, the series provides a stark look at their attempt to bring order and justice to a town that has neither.